Wuthering Heights (1988 film)

-Wuthering Heights (嵐が丘, Arashi ga oka) is a 1988 Japanese drama film directed by Yoshishige Yoshida.
-It is based on the 1847 novel of the same name by Emily Brontë, set in medieval Japan.
-Wuthering Heights was shown in competition at the 1988 Cannes Film Festival.
+Wuthering Heights (嵐が丘, Arashi ga oka) is a 1988 Japanese Gothic jidaigeki drama film written and directed by Yoshishige Yoshida.
+It is based on the 1847 novel of the same name by Emily Brontë, with the setting transplanted to the Muromachi period of medieval Japan.
+Yoshida's film adapts both halves of the novel, unlike other adaptations.
+Wuthering Heights was a French-Swiss-Japanese co-production, and shown in competition at the 1988 Cannes Film Festival where it was nominated for the Palme d'Or.
+The film stars Yūsaku Matsuda, in one of his final performances, as Onimaru (Heathcliff) and Yūko Tanaka as Kinu (Catherine), alongside Rentarō Mikuni, Tatsuo Nadaka and Eri Ishida.
+Toho released the film on May 28, 1988, in Japan.